Eggs Benedict Recipe For Two

-This post may contain affiliate sales links.
-Please read my disclosure policy.
+This post may contain affiliate links.
+View my privacy policy and disclosure policy for more details.

 But First, What is Eggs Benedict?

 Traditional Eggs Benedict is a popular “fancy” or special occasion breakfast dish.
 It traditionally consists of toasted English muffins topped with Canadian bacon, a perfect poached egg, and then topped with a creamy Hollandaise sauce.
 While Hollandaise, a classically French sauce.
-It’s a very tasty dish and perfect for Mother’s Day, Valentine’s Day or any special occasion, really.
+It’s a very tasty dish and perfect for Mother’s Day, or any special occasion, really.

 What is Hollandaise Sauce?